Preparation

 The majority of the questions in the Victoria Police entrance examination are in multiple-choice format, except for the:

-• numeracy and digital literacy assessments (data entry is required for some questions).
+• numeracy assessment (data entry is required for some questions).

 Watch the time and plan your assessment carefully.
 Do not spend too much time on any one question and move steadily through the test.
 Answer to the best of your ability and return to any of the more challenging questions if you have time at the end of the test.
 Points are not deducted for incorrect answers.